 That’s why the humidity levels should be between 35% to 55%.
 At these humidity levels, you’ll feel comfortable and have no health problems.

 In humidifiers, there is a reservoir or tank that holds the cool water and connects with a basin.
 Then the wicking filter collects the water from the basin, and a fan blows the water into the air.
 That’s how humidifiers add vapor to the air.

 In this type of vaporizer, there is a metal diaphragm that vibrates at an ultrasonic frequency and produces cool mist.
 There is a misconception about ultrasonic humidifiers that it creates a lot of noise, but in reality, it’s absolutely silent.

 2. Central Humidifier or Air Conditioner with Built-in Humidifier

-The central vaporizer is build-in with an air conditioner, heating units, or HVAC system.
+The central vaporizer is built-in with an air conditioner, heating units, or HVAC system.
 As a result, when you turn on your HVAC system, the humidifier turns on automatically or when it’s needed.
 Most of the modern cooling units have a built-in humidification system.
 If you are not sure if your central AC has one or want to get a new central AC with this built-in humidification, ask your local HVAC provider about it.

 3. Impeller Vaporizer